-Revitalization of the City's Downtown area is continuing with plans this fiscal year and next to include a Dickie's BBQ and an 88-room Marriott TownPlace Suites that is under construction near the proposed new Steak 'n' Shake restaurant.
-Proposals are underway for the El Capitan Hotel for a major facelift and expansion to turn it into a boutique hotel that will preserve the historic 33-room hotel and add another 77 rooms, plus a restaurant and meeting rooms.
-The Mainzer Theatre has renovation plans to include a theatre, show room and bowling alley.
-Additional new retail establishments within the City include a Five Guys Burgers, Cozy Fox, Quickly, Bob Cat Diner, Pizza Factory, Stanton Optical, Premiere Car Wash and Les Schwab Tires.
-Opening soon are Fitness Evolution, an Arco station and a KFC restaurant.
+Revitalization of the City's Downtown area is continuing.
+A Dickie's BBQ restaurant and an 88-room Marriott TownPlace Suites opened in 2017 and 2018, respectively.
+Additional recent new retail establishments within the City include a Five Guys Burgers, Cozy Fox, Quickly, Pizza Factory, Stanton Optical, Premiere Car Wash and Les Schwab Tires.

 The number of establishments selling merchandise subject to sales tax and the valuation of taxable transactions within the County is presented in the following table.
-Total taxable sales during the calendar year 2015 in the County were reported to be \$2,964,724,000, compared to total taxable sales reported during the calendar year 2014 of \$2,764,904,000.
-Annual figures are not yet available for 2016.
+Total taxable sales during the calendar year 2017 in the County were reported to be \$2,940,773,000 compared to total taxable sales reported during the calendar year 2016 of \$2,806,327,000.
+Annual figures are not yet available for 2018.